Your attention matters to me

 Black Label Private Client Group

-This is a complete back-office solution for authors earning over $150,000 a year in gross royalties or $300,000 if you are co-writing or acting as publisher.
+This is a complete back-office solution for authors earning over $150,000 yearly in gross royalties or $300,000 if you are co-writing or acting as publisher.